msv-lab/llm-play/README.md

 To evaluate the responses stored in the output directory by checking if they are equal to `Beijing`, and print an evaluation table, use:

     llm-query -e output --equal Beijing

+Evalation can be done for a subset of responses:

+    llm-query -e output/a.md/qwen2.5-7b-instruct_1.0 --equal Beijing

 You can also compute and evaluate a response on-the-fly.
 If the response matches the evaluation criteria, the command will terminate with a zero exit code.